ljlevy/PerformanceTesting/README.md

 STEP 3°) Run Webdriver test using java

   •	You need to have a java version >= jre1.7.0_51 .

 •	You can install such a version in your linux station locally : /local/eclipse/jre1.7.0_51/bin and make java pointed on /local/eclipse/jre1.7.0_51/bin/java

 There are 2 ways to do that:

-A°) Run all the tests using a single instruction syntax is the following : java -jar <test.jar> <config.xml>
+A°) Run all the tests using a single instruction.

+  syntax is the following : java -jar <test.jar> <config.xml>
   Where :
   - test.jar is the jar you have extracted from all Java classes